 School of Social Work

 The undergraduate program in social work was approved in 1969 and placed within the School of Social Work in 1970.
-In 1974, the undergraduate program was first accredited by the Council on Social Work Education.
-The BSW program was re-accredited in 2011 for the maximum period of eight years.
+It has been an accredited program by the Council on Social Work Education since 1974.
+The online BSW program was launched in 2019.

 The School of Social Work offers the degrees of bachelor of social work, master of social work and doctor of philosophy.